 Also known as Gingko Biloba, these trees are great for summer and autumn due to the shape of their leaves and beautiful green/gold color.

 Landscaping trees for the yard: Fall

-The fantastic color of the leaves will brighten up your yard in fall, and provide lots shade of shade in summertime.
+The fantastic color of the leaves will brighten up your yard in fall, and provide lots of shade in the summertime.